oishylea/RedditClone/README.md

 # Reddit Clone App

-A full-stack Reddit clone built with Laravel, Inertia.js, and Vue.js.
-This project is designed to help you understand the process of building a social media application from scratch.
+This project is a comprehensive full-stack Reddit clone developed using Laravel, Inertia.js, and Vue.js.
+It serves as a practical guide for building a modern social media application, showcasing essential features such as user authentication, post management, and interactive commenting.

 ## Features